-Asset valuation methodThe market value of assets less unrecognized returns in each of the last five years.
+Asset valuation methodThe market value of assets less unrecognized returns from each of the last six years.

 Unrecognized return is equal to the difference between actual and expected returns on a market value basis and is recognized over a seven-year period.
 The deferred return is further adjusted, if necessary, so that the actuarial value of assets will stay within 30% of the market value of assets.
+Deferred gains and losses as of June 30, 2013 have been combined and will be recognized in equal amounts over a six-year period starting July 1, 2013.